 Biofloc Aeration Calculation

 Biofloc technology is known as the blue revolution of aquaculture.
-This system uses the aquatic microorganisms to maintain the water quality, increasing the nutritious value and fending off the pathogen.
-Here, due to the interlinkage between the physical substrate, organic matter, and wide range of microorganisms, a rich lipid-protein food source (biofloc) is produced in the pond water.
+This system uses aquatic microorganisms to maintain the water quality, increasing the nutritious value and fending off the pathogen.
+Here, due to the interlinkage between the physical substrate, organic matter, and a wide range of microorganisms, a rich lipid-protein food source (biofloc) is produced in the pond water.